-The Bayes Centre, located in a prime section of the Edinburgh University Estate, is part of the greater award winning Potterrow development.
+The Bayes Centre is located in a prime section of the Edinburgh University Estate.
+It is part of the greater award winning Potterrow development.
 The centre is Edinburgh Universities new hub for academics and students in the Data Technology, Maths and Robotics fields.

 Using Sandstone sourced from the nearby town of Berwick, polished concrete columns and rooftop views the building has a unique neo-classical aura.

-Logic’s involvement was to install planters on a beautifully situated rooftop terrace with views across Edinburgh and the famous Arthurs Seat.
+Logic’s involvement was to install tiered planters on a beautifully situated rooftop terrace.
+The terrace has views across Edinburgh and the famous Arthurs Seat.
 The resulting space is a green enclave within the city and continues the neo-classical feel.